 We’re small and certified organic, but our practices mean more to us than just a label.
 We believe our farm is only as successful as it is sustainable, and for us that means care for both our land and the lives of us and those we employ.

-We focus on extremely low-tillage methods, meaning we don’t till our land each year.
-We use applications of compost and minerals to replenish the soil, and use cover crops to build and rest our soil.
+We focus on using scale appropriate tools and methods.
+Some tasks we do with a tractor, but many of the jobs on the farm are done by hand.
+We use applications of compost and balanced organic fertilizers to replenish the soil, and use cover crops to build and rest our soil.

-Like so many small -scale growers, our direct and daily connection to the soil and the food we harvest from it comes through in the flavor and quality you’ll find at our market table, in our CSA boxes, or our wholesale cases.
+Like so many small -scale growers, our direct and daily connection to the soil and the food we harvest from it comes through in the flavor and quality you’ll find at our market table.

 Four season farming means exactly what you would think it does – we are farming all year round.